paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-084-millennium-challenge.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159 amended subsec. (a) generally.
+Prior to amendment, text read as follows: “Not later than March 31, 2005, and each March 31 thereafter, the President shall submit to Congress a report on the assistance provided under [section 7704 of this title](./chapter-084-millennium-challenge.md#section-7704) during the prior fiscal year.”

 2018—Subsec. (b)(2)(A).
 Pub.
 L. 115–167 substituted “any Compact” for “the Compact”.

 #### Effective Date of 2018 Amendment